Magna to supply Lyft with kits to make self-driving autos

 Those kits - which are used to convert ordinary automobiles into self-driving cars - include cameras, radar and lidar systems that use light pulses to gauge a vehicle’s position on and near the road.
 The kits could also be sold to other parties besides Lyft, Kotagiri said.

-Revenues from the deal are not expected to be material in the short term for Magna, Galifi said.
+Revenue from the deal is not expected to be material in the short term for Magna, Galifi said.

 Over the longer-term, “the potential for revenues across the entire industry is significant,” he added.